-The 700 level courses are offered according to student needs.
+The 700 level courses are offered on a rotating basis during the Fall, Spring and Summer Sessions.
 Although several of these concentration courses are offered each term, during no term are all of the concentration courses available.
 Program planning should be arranged with the Chairperson of the Graduate Program.